 Winner: BLUE Buffalo

-Nevertheless, we’d probably give Taste of the Wild the higher overall rating, given that the recipes are more affordably priced, include premium meats in each recipe, and all of their recipes are made without grains.
+Outside of the unknowns and warranted concern surrounding the outstanding lawsuits, we’d probably give Taste of the Wild the higher overall rating.
+This is given the fact that the recipes are more affordably priced, include premium meats in each recipe, and all of their recipes are made without grains.

-However, the difference between the two brands is relatively subtle.
+However, the difference between Taste of the Wild and Blue Buffalo is relatively subtle.

 Do you feed your dog foods manufactured by either of these brands?
 We’d love to hear about your experiences and impressions of the products.
 Let us know what recipe you feed your dog and all of the things you like about it, as well as those things you don’t in the comments below.